GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/tween/reference.md

 **Tween the camera zoom**
 Tweens the camera zoom from the current zoom factor to a new one.

+**Tween color effect property**
+Tweens a color effect property from its current value to a new one.

+**Tween number effect property**
+Tweens a number effect property from its current value to a new one.

 **Tween a number in a scene variable**
 Tweens a scene variable's numeric value from its current value to a new one.